 Assessment 1 includes a mid-practicum interview with the student’s on-site placement supervisor/s to determine the student's progress.

-At the start of the practicum, a contract will be drawn up between the on-campus supervisor, the placement supervisor and the student regarding supervision and practicum requirements.
+At the start of the practicum a contract will be drawn up between the on-campus supervisor, the placement supervisor and the student regarding supervisory and practicum requirements.

 Specific goals for the practicum will be completed in each of the Board competency areas by the placement supervisor and the student before the commencement of the practicum.
 Goals are to make specific reference to assessment, intervention, and professional competencies listed by the Psychology Board of Australia.